Chickery's Travels

 You have to drive about 40 minutes to reach the national park’s visitor centers and most of the trails.
 However, you can access the Mesa de Anguilla trail directly across the street from Maverick Ranch.
 We really enjoyed this trail that provides a view of the “big bend” of the Rio Grande.

-Within in the national park, there are more than 150 miles of trails.
+Within the national park, there are more than 150 miles of trails.
 Elevations range from 1,800 feet along the Rio Grande to 7,832 feet on Emory Peak in the Chisos Mountains.
-Elevation changes produce an exception variety of plants, animals, and scenic vistas.
+Elevation changes produce an exceptional variety of plants, animals, and scenic vistas.

 Within in Big Bend National Park, there are more than 150 miles of trails.
 Elevations range from 1,800 feet along the Rio Grande to 7,832 feet on Emory Peak in the Chisos Mountains.
 Elevation changes produce an exception variety of plants, animals, and scenic vistas.